-The LMS - Entry-level call for training has got applications from different target groups, as showed in the figure 1 [Insert figure 1].
+The LMS - Entry-level call for training has got applications from different target groups, as shown in the Figure 1.

-The "maritime officer" and "maritime management" represents almost half of applications, followed from "academia, research and education" group.
+The number of applications received has been 123, composed as follows: the "maritime officer" and "maritime management" represents almost half of applications, followed from "academia, research and education" group.
 The "Others" (10%), includes consultants and journalists.
 Approximately 6-7% of "IT technical", "seafarer" and "maritime technician" applied.